CellFateNucOrg/20251128_sdcBodies/README.md

 ## Differential expression analysis

-Results of DE analysis are each placed into a different subdirectory given by the `runName paramter`, in order to allow exploration of filtering parameters.
+Results of DE analysis are each placed into a different subdirectory given by the `runName` paramter, in order to allow exploration of filtering parameters.

 Filtering of counts matrix (to excluding noncoding transcripts and/or oscillating genes) was carried out with ***./filterCountsMatrix.R***